garethltm/obsibrain/COMPSCI345 - Human-computer Interaction/Usability.md

 ### Usability Factors
 1. Ease of learning
+	- How fast can a user who has never seen the user interface before learn it sufficiently well to accomplish basic tasks
 2. Efficiency of use
+3.
-3. Memorability
+4. Memorability
-4. Error frequency and severity
+5. Error frequency and severity
-5. Subjective satisfaction
+6. Subjective satisfaction